Pool Season Survival: Here’s How to Protect Hair from Chlorine Damage

 Hair care after swimming is just as important as your pre-swim prep!
 Follow these steps to try and get chlorine out of hair as efficiently as possible.

-3. Apply a leave-in conditioning treatment to help restore some of the moisture that may have been drawn out by the chlorine.
+3. Apply a leave-in conditioning treatment like Money Mist to damp hair, to help restore some of the moisture that may have been drawn out by the chlorine.
+Money Mist is our ultra-fine, leave-in conditioning spray that instantly restores hydration without buildup.

 Hair turned green from pool already?
 Here are some tips to help

-There are a few ways to fix chlorine damaged hair:
+There are a few ways to fix chlorine damaged hair.
+Here are two Color Wow heroes every swimmer should keep in their routine:

 If you’re a regular swimmer, investing in hair care products with moisturising and strengthening properties will be key to tackling any damage and colour fade caused by chlorine.